iclr-blogposts/2024/_posts/2024-05-07-primacy-bias-and-why-it-helps-to-forget.md

     </div>
 </div>

-The agent attempts to cross the lake 10,000 times.
-To force primacy bias, we show the agent Map 1 for the first 2,000 crossings, and Map 2 for the last 8,000.
+The agent attempts to cross the lake 1,000 times.
+To force primacy bias, we show the agent Map 1 for the first 200 crossings, and Map 2 for the last 800.
 The maps are deliberately chosen to have opposite solutions.
-After 4,000 crossings the agent will have experienced each map equally and afterwards the agent should begin to prefer Map 2 with increasing confidence.
+After 400 crossings the agent will have experienced each map equally and afterwards the agent should begin to prefer Map 2 with increasing confidence.
 Our agent is maximally exploitative and will always take the action it thinks is best.

 Each trial is considered expensive (our agent doesn't want to freeze).
-A good algorithm will maximize the number of successful crossings in the 10,000 attempts.
-Each attempt is saved to the replay buffer and any reset will fully reinitialize all weights.
+A good algorithm will maximize the number of successful crossings in the 1,000 attempts.
+Each attempt is saved to the replay buffer and any reset will fully reinitialize all network weights.

 The advantage of this environment is that it is very fast.
-A trial of 10,000 crossings with a replay ratio of 1 completes in 10 seconds on a CPU.
+A trial of 1,000 crossings with a replay ratio of 1 completes in less than 5 seconds on a CPU.
 The disadvantage of this environment is that it's incredibly simple, and findings might not generalize to more complex problems.

 ### Results